conductor-oss/conductor/docs/docs/architecture.md

 **Notes**

-* Workers are remote systems and communicates over HTTP with the conductor servers.
+* Workers are remote systems that communicate over HTTP with the conductor servers.
 * Task Queues are used to schedule tasks for workers.
 We use [dyno-queues][1] internally but it can easily be swapped with SQS or similar pub-sub mechanism.
 * conductor-redis-persistence module uses [Dynomite][2] for storing the state and metadata along with [Elasticsearch][3] for indexing backend.
 * See section under extending backend for implementing support for different databases for storage and indexing.